 Dr. Alexandra King is a member of the Nipissing First Nation (Ontario).
 She is an Internal Medicine Specialist with a focus on HIV/AIDS, hepatitis C (HCV) and HIV/HCV co-infections.

-Alexandra is the inaugural Cameco Chair in Indigenous Health at the University of Saskatchewan, endowed by the Royal University Hospital Foundation through its Royal Care Campaign.
+Alexandra is the inaugural Cameco Chair in Indigenous Health and Wellness at the University of Saskatchewan, endowed by the Royal University Hospital Foundation through its Royal Care Campaign.
 She works with Indigenous communities and relevant stakeholders to understand the health and wellness needs of First Nations and Métis peoples in Saskatchewan and the structural changes that needed for improved Indigenous health outcomes.
-As well, she will lead work to enhance Indigenous health education; advocate for improvements and funding; ensure sustainability of effective services and supports; and facilitate knowledge and resource mobilization to support improved Indigenous health and wellness.
+As well, she leads work that enhances Indigenous health education; advocates for improvements and funding; ensures sustainability of effective services and supports; and facilitates knowledge and resource mobilization to support improved Indigenous health and wellness.
 Alexandra brings leadership skills in culturally safe and responsive research and care, reconciliation, Two-eyed Seeing (bringing together Indigenous and Western worldviews or forms of knowledge) and ethical space—which needs to be created when peoples with disparate worldviews are poised to engage each other.

 As a First Nation physician, her practice is grounded in Indigenous philosophy, with a focus on care for HIV/AIDS, HCV and related conditions, for which First Nations, Inuit, and Métis bear a disproportionate burden.
-She works in Saskatoon and serves more rural/remote communities through shared models of care.
+She works in Saskatoon and serves more rural and remote communities through shared models of care, such as telehealth services.

-As a First Nation researcher, Alexandra is a Principal Investigator on various CIHR research grants related to Indigenous people and HIV, HCV and co-infections.
+As a First Nation researcher, Alexandra is a Principal Investigator on various CIHR research grants related to Indigenous people and HIV, HCV and co-infections, and land- and culture-based health and wellness research.
 Other research interests include Indigenous wellness and Indigenous research ethics.
 She is re-visioning an Indigenous version of community-based research so it is centred on Indigenous ancestral wisdom and lived experience, as well as Indigenous research philosophies and methodologies; similarly, she co-creates intervention research that is grounded in Indigenous epistemology, culture and wellness.
 Two-eyed Seeing approaches brings in the best of relevant Western science to further innovation and excellence in the research processes and outcomes.